logonlabs/logonlabs-java/README.md

 ```
 ---
 ### Java Only Workflow
 The following workflow is required if you're using a java framework that handles both the front and back ends.
-If this does not apply to you please refer to the SSO Login QuickStart section.
+If this does not apply to you, please refer to the SSO Login QuickStart section.
 #### Step 1 - StartLogin
-This call begins the Logon Labs managed SSO process.
+This call begins the LogonLabs managed SSO process.
 The `clientData` property is optional and is used to pass any data that is required after validating the request.
-The `clientEncryptionKey` property is optionally passed if the application requires encrypting any data that is passed between the front and back ends of it's infrastructure.
+The `clientEncryptionKey` property is optionally passed if the application requires encrypting any data that is passed between the front and back end infrastructure.
 The `tags`property is an ArrayList of type Tag which is a simple object representing a key/value pair.

 ```java
 import com.logonlabs.LogonClient;